data-solution-automation-engine/DIRECT/000_Documentation/DIRECT_Functional_Design.md

 ## Elements of process information

-While the physical components involved in the end-to-end ETL process can vary in scope and can employ a range of technologies, the framework provides a logical layer of abstraction so that a consistent view of the workflow can be visualised, maintained and reported.
+While the physical components involved in the end-to-end ETL process can vary in scope and can employ a range of technologies, the framework provides a logical layer of abstraction so that a consistent view of the workflow can be visualized, maintained and reported.

 At the core of the framework is a logical model for describing units of work.
 All ETL processes executing within the Data Warehouse environment conform to this basic two-level hierarchy.

 * **Batch** – contains a group of executable elements.
 This group typically applies to a single Layer and single Area but not necessarily so.
-A Batch can be defined to fit any purpose by organising any available Module.
+    A Batch can be defined to fit any purpose by organizing any available Module.
 * **Module** – the smallest executable unit.
 By definition of the structuring of ETL processes, a Module may only apply to a single Area of the Outline Architecture.
     In order to simplify the association of logical units of work and their physical counterparts the physical component model also conforms to a simple two level hierarchy.
 * A Batch equates to an ETL workflow object and only an ETL workflow object.